VidhyaMahendran/krakenTaskManager/README.md

 # Kraken Task Manager

-Simple Task Manager App created using Kraken framework.
+Simple Task Manager App created using Kraken framework which supports both English and Hebrew in Right To Left direction.

 ## Features
 - This app can be used to add and list the tasks which are added by the user.